-The volunteers used a field card to collect data on the occurrence and behavior of birds throughout Loudoun County.
-Data processing was handled by BBA (Breeding Bird Atlas) Explorer, an online system hosted by USGS Patuxent Wildlife Research Center.
+The volunteers used a field card to collect data on the occurrence and behavior of birds throughout the county.
+Data processing was handled by BBA (Breeding Bird Atlas) Explorer, an online system hosted by the USGS Patuxent Wildlife Research Center.
 Field data was collected from April 2009 through March 2014.

 Stay tuned!
 A final Bird Atlas publication is in the works with in-depth species accounts, distribution maps, and stunning photographs.